manimaul/madsqlite/README.md

 Why:
- * We needed Sqlite with a [customized build configuration](https://www.sqlite.org/compile.html) such as (FTS4, FTS5, R*Tree) that was not available in the Android SDK
+ * We needed Sqlite with a [customized build configuration](https://www.sqlite.org/compile.html) such as (FTS5, R*Tree, Json) that was not available in the Android SDK

 Status:
- * Beta
+ * Alpha